The $10 billion business of perimenopause

 The assumption, she says, was that women were set in their ways by then, and not open to new products or beauty routines.
 “The playbook is to go after young women and keep them for life.”
 But middle age is exactly when they need new products to address any number of physical changes brought on by perimenopause: nails that turn brittle, once-silky hair that starts to resemble steel wool, the arrival of panic attacks.

 “Women are going through this physiological change and I just saw such an opportunity there,” Gonzalez says.
-In 2018, she created Better Not Younger, a line of hair care products (as well as hair and nail supplements) for older women that address concerns such as breakage and thinning.
+In 2019, she created Better Not Younger, a line of hair and scalp care products (as well as supplements) for older women that address concerns such as breakage and thinning.
 The brand is now carried by Sephora.

 Gonzalez is bullish on the consumer that she’s targeting.
 Research shows that 82% of women over 50 are open to new products.
 And just as important: They’re more likely to have pocket change.
 “This is a very rich demographic,” Gonzalez says.
 “They’re willing to try new brands and have the money to do so.”